sbstn-gbl/sbstn-gbl.github.io/menu/industry.md

 __Five 01 Inc. (08/2020 – 04/2021)__ <br>
-Developing an AI Engine for retail ad and promotion personalization. <br>
+Building retail media platforms for retailers and retail solution providers. <br>
 Acquired by a global grocery retailer. <br>

 __SO1 GmbH (04/2012 – 06/2020)__ <br>
-Building an AI promotion personalization platform. <br>
+Building retail media platforms for retailers and retail solution providers. <br>
 Acquired by a global fintech company. <br>
 Clients included global retailers and retail solution providers such as the Rewe Group, the Edeka Group, and Catalina Marketing.